LeandroCam/Kmeans-Mall-Segmetation/Kmall.md

 We can see a cleary segmentation of our public, based on spending score vs Annual income we have five groups.

-Cluster 1 (Blue Color) -> earning high but spending less cluster 2 (Green Color) -> average in terms of earning and spending cluster 3 (Black Color) -> earning high and also spending high. cluster 4 (Red Color) -> earning less but spending more Cluster 5 (Gray Color) -> Earning less , spending less
+Cluster 1 (Blue Color) -> earning high but spending less. cluster 2 (Green Color) -> average in terms of earning and spending. cluster 3 (Black Color) -> earning high and also spending high. cluster 4 (Red Color) -> earning less but spending more.
+Cluster 5 (Gray Color) -> Earning less , spending less.

 Armed with this understanding we can delivery our message for greatest impact.